bjarneo/zero-pad/README.md

 ======
 ![Travis](https://travis-ci.org/bjarneo/zero-pad.svg?branch=master)

-Should prepend a 0 to whole numbers <= 9 and >= 0.
+Should prepend a 0 to whole numbers less than equal 9 and larger than equal 0.
 Perfect use case for dates.

 Installation
 ------